jlmelville/smallvis/docs/spectral.md

 Laplacians can themselves be considered kernels.

-Standard linear PCA fits into Kernel PCA by using the "linear kernel", i.e. the dot product of the the input vectors: you can get the principal components or loadings or whatever you are looking for whether you use the scatter/covariance matrix ($W'W$) or the Gram matrix ($WW'$), subject to some scaling of eigenvalues here or a matrix multiplication with $W$ there.
+Standard linear PCA fits into Kernel PCA by using the "linear kernel", i.e. the dot product of the input vectors: you can get the principal components or loadings or whatever you are looking for whether you use the scatter/covariance matrix ($W'W$) or the Gram matrix ($WW'$), subject to some scaling of eigenvalues here or a matrix multiplication with $W$ there.
 If you are doing PCA, you